 The modern phrase Revolution in Military Affairs (RMA) signals that new technologies are changing the very nature of warfare.
 For example, does the Iranian shoot down of a US drone mean the US and Iran are at war?
 Can the big conventional battle platforms like aircraft carriers or main battle tanks withstand AI controlled swarm drone attacks?
 Is cyber warfare actually warfare?

 Military institutions are slow to change.
 Their need for rapid, executive action necessarily concentrates authority in a hierarchy whose operational experience pre-dates the latest technology.
 There can be no free market in military thought in which an energetic junior might overturn institutional preference.
 Furthermore, armies have a large legacy of existing weapons and trained manpower which they are slow to admit might be irrelevant, even while they selectively adopt new technology.
 All war is risky but much more can go wrong if a war occurs in the middle of a transition to untested new methods, organisation and technology.
+(Afternote Nov 2022.
+Events in Ukraine support this.
+Ukraine with relatively little legacy equipment has proved far quicker to adopt new ways of fighting than Russia which has a large but old army)

 Perhaps Lord Chelmsford thought that the modernity of his weapons would offset all his other shortages?
 He would not have been the first military commander who obliged his political masters even though he knew he was short of what he needed.
 You cannot blame soldiers for wanting to soldier but the enthusiasm of commanders is an operational asset but strategic burden.
 Helmand 2006 and Zululand 1879 may share that feature.
 1879 is a more interesting year than we might have realised.